jens321/csf/README.md

 ## Videos of learned policies

 Our key theoretical result is that a prominent skill learning algorithm (METRA) can be *reinterpreted* as doing mutual information maximization.
 This opens the door to a new skill learning method (CSF) that is simpler, has the same objective as a long line of prior work, and achieves results that are on par with the current SOTA.

-The videos below indeed show our method (CSF) qualitatively learns similar skills to the prior method (METRA).
+The videos below indeed show that our method (CSF) qualitatively learns similar skills to the prior method (METRA).

 ### Robobin
 CSF